Static and resonant properties of decorated square kagome lattice compound KCu$_7$(TeO$_4$)(SO$_4$)$_5$Cl: Experimental Results

 \subsection{Dielectric permittivity}

-Temperature dependences of dielectric constant $\varepsilon$ in \nabok{} have been measured at various frequencies by a capacitance bridge Andeen-Hagerling 2700A on a thin pressed pellet covered by a silver paste.
+Temperature dependence of dielectric constant $\varepsilon$ in \nabok{} have been measured at various frequencies by a capacitance bridge Andeen-Hagerling 2700A on a thin pressed pellet covered by a silver paste.
 Well defined peak in $\varepsilon(T)$ curves is evidenced at $\Tafe = 25.4$~K, as shown in Fig.~\ref{fig:fig6-epsilon}.
 Its position and magnitude are independent on frequency in the range $f = 1 - 20$~kHz.
-The shape of this anomaly is appropriate for a weak antiferroelectric transition \cite{ref30,ref31}.
-While the nature of this transition is not defined yet, the lowering of the symmetry will reduce the frustration of exchange interactions between decorating Cu2 ions and the square \kagome{} lattice of nabokoite.
-Note, basic properties of this lattice remain intact even in the case of heavily distorted \kagome{} network \cite{ref12,ref15,ref16}.
+The shape of this anomaly is appropriate for an antiferroelectric transition \cite{ref30,ref31}.
 Anomaly of ultra-high-frequency (tens of GHz range) dielectric constant at $\Tafe$ was also detected in ESR experiments.

+While the nature of this transition is not defined yet, segnetoelectric transitions are usually accompanied by the lattice distortions.
+The lowering of the lattice symmetry can have two effects on the nabokoite spin system: (i) it could reduce the frustration of exchange interactions between decorating Cu2 ions and the square \kagome{} lattice of nabokoite; (ii) it could distort exchange bonds within the square \kagome{} layers.
+Note however, that the basic properties of 2D square \kagome{} lattice remain intact even in the case of heavily distorted \kagome{} network \cite{ref12,ref15,ref16}.
+Analysis of magnetic resonance results (see Discussion) indicates that tetragonal symmetry is preserved at low temperatures.